 We in the Odum School of Ecology are enriched by diverse perspectives and backgrounds.
 As an academic institution, it is our responsibility to support student success and the well-being of all community members.
-We commit to sustaining spaces that are welcoming to and respectful of all people from all backgrounds—regardless of race, ethnicity, culture, socioeconomic status, gender, sexual orientation, religion, disability or any other identity—by intentionally and continuously dedicating time and attention to issues of diversity, excellence and inclusion in all we do.
-To move from awareness to action, we came together as a community and created the 5-year strategic OSE Diversity and Inclusive Excellence Plan*, as well as an action plan, A Way Forward*, which guides the Diversity Committee’s activities each year to achieve our strategic goals.
+We commit to sustaining spaces that are welcoming to and respectful of all people from all backgrounds—regardless of race, ethnicity, culture, socioeconomic status, gender, sexual orientation, religion, disability or any other identity—by intentionally and continuously dedicating time and attention to issues of excellence and inclusion in all we do.
+To move from awareness to action, we came together as a community and created the 5-year strategic OSE Inclusive Excellence Plan*, as well as an action plan, A Way Forward*, which guides the Inclusive Excellence Committee’s activities each year to achieve our strategic goals.

 *These plans, and all policies of the Odum School of Ecology, are in alignment with the mission and policies of the University of Georgia.
 The University of Georgia does not discriminate on the basis of race, color, religion, national origin, sex, age, veteran status or disability in employment, admission or access to its programs or activities.